 STEM lessons can be enriching to students and children now and in their future lives, but for instructors, taking the time to effectively prepare and initiate these lessons can be difficult.
 These resources can help.

-A. STEM engagement that’s out of this world (NASA)
+A. Stem engagement that’s out of this world (NASA)

 NASA has an extensive array of educational resources for both teachers and students within STEM.
 K–12 teachers can sign up for weekly education emails, enter students in specific educational challenges, access different publications and websites, and more.
-Students can participate in online activities, learn more about pioneers in STEM fields, and even sign up for the NASA Kids’ Club.
+Students can participate in online activities, learn more about pioneers within STEM fields, and even sign up for the NASA Kids’ Club.

 B. Personalized learning resources (CK-12.org)